webqit/webflo/README.md

 #### The Idea of State

 There often needs to be a central point in an application where things are stored and managed.
-You could think of it is having a global object initialized `window.store = {}` on which different parts of an application can store and retrieve values.
+You could think of it as having a global object initialized `window.store = {}` on which different parts of an application can store and retrieve values.
 This is the basic idea of state.
 But it also doesn't go without the idea of *observability* - something that lets the different parts of the application observe and respond to changes made on this object!

 *State* and *Observability* in Webflo applications come down to the same basic form: